 H2O Audio Surge Sportwrap & Waterproof Sport Headphones $23.95

-One of the few audio cases that protects your mp3 player properly.
-Make sure to get their headphones or your connection will not be secure.
+One of the few audio cases that protects your MP3 player properly.
+Make sure to get their headphones or the connection won’t be secure.

 Fitbook: fitness + nutrition journal $22.95